Skip to content

 “But even if I am being poured out as a drink offering upon the sacrifice and service of your faith, I rejoice and share my joy with you all.” – Philippians 2:17 (NASB 1995)

 To the world, the image of being poured out may sound like waste.
-But to the apostle Paul, it was worship.
-His life, like wine upon the altar, was not spilled in vain—it was spent in sacrifice.
-He did not consume it for himself but emptied it for others.
+But to the apostle Paul, it was the highest form of worship.
+His life, like wine upon the altar, was not spilled in vain; it was spent in sacrifice.
+He did not consume it for himself but emptied it for the sake of others.

-The drink offering in the Old Testament (cf. Numbers 28:7) was not the main sacrifice—it was the accompaniment, the fragrance, the overflow.
-Paul saw his ministry the same way: Christ is the sacrifice, but we are the accompanying outpouring of devotion.
+The drink offering in the Old Testament (cf. Numbers 28:7) was never the main sacrifice; it was the accompaniment, the fragrant overflow that ascended to God.
+Paul saw his life and ministry in this light: Christ is the once-for-all sacrifice, and we are the accompanying outpouring of love and devotion.

-To lead well is to love deeply and give freely—even when no one sees it, applauds it, or repays it.
-The poured-out life is never about results—it’s about obedience.
-Like Mary of Bethany (John 12), we break open our alabaster and let the aroma of devotion fill the house.
+To lead well, then, is to love deeply and give freely, even when no one witnesses it, applauds it, or returns it.
+The poured-out life is not fixated on results; it is rooted in radical obedience.
+Like Mary of Bethany (John 12), we break open our most precious treasures, trusting that the aroma of our devotion will fill the Lord’s house.

 True leadership does not calculate the cost; it offers the heart.
-And in that, there is joy—not in control or acclaim, but in knowing we gave everything for Christ and His people.
+And in that surrender, there is a profound joy, not found in control or human acclaim, but in the quiet certainty that we have given our all for Christ and His people.

 Reflection:

-Have I poured out my life in love, or have I withheld out of fear?
-What am I still trying to preserve that Christ is asking me to release?
+Have I poured out my life in love, or have I withheld the fragrance, keeping the jar unbroken?

 V. A Call to the Table Again

 The first call to leadership is not to a platform, but to a table.
-It is here—where bread is broken and wine is poured—that the soul of the shepherd is shaped.
-The table is not merely a place of remembrance; it is a place of reckoning.
-Here, we confront the cost of Christ’s calling—not in theory, but in surrender.
+It is here, where bread is broken and wine is poured, that the soul of the shepherd is shaped.
+This table is not merely a place of remembrance; it is a place of reckoning.
+Here, we confront the cost of Christ’s calling, not as a concept, but in the quiet surrender of our own will.

 To every ministry leader aching in secret.

-To every servant wondering if the pouring has been worth it.
+To every servant questioning if the pouring out has been in vain.

-Return—not to prove your strength, but to confess your need.
+Return – not to demonstrate your strength, but to confess your emptiness.

-Return—not to perform, but to be made whole.
+Return – not to perform, but to be remade.

-Return to the table—not to be served, but to serve.
+Return – not to be served, but to serve again.

-“Come back to the table—not with answers, but with emptiness.
+“Come back to the table, not with your achievements, but with your hunger.
 He who was broken for you will make you whole again.”

 Prayer